Developers urged to consult NWC before starting construction

 |

-KINGSTON, Jamaica — Developers are being urged to consult the National Water Commission (NWC) in order to get information about existing water and sewerage infrastructure in certain areas before starting construction.
+THE National Water Commission (NWC) has asked developers to consult the company in order to get information about existing water and sewerage infrastructure in certain areas before starting construction.

-In making his opening remark during the recent Virtual Construction Industry Forum that was hosted by the NWC, the commission's president, Mark Barnett, explained that the NWC plays a major role in developments within Jamaica.
-Therefore, he said, it is important that the commission is consulted as soon as there are development plans so that the necessary information can be shared with members of the construction industry.
+In making his opening remarks during the recent virtual construction industry forum that was hosted by the NWC, the commission's President Mark Barnett explained that the company plays a major role in developments within Jamaica and it is important that the commission is consulted as soon as there are development plans, so that the necessary information can be shared with members of the construction industry.

-“At the end of the day, we want to ensure that we all have a fulsome understanding of how the process works and how infrastructure development is necessary in supporting the types of development that we are seeing,” Barnett said.
+“At the end of the day we want to ensure that we all have a fulsome understanding of how the process works and how infrastructure development is necessary in supporting the types of developments that we are seeing,” Barnett said.

-“Yes, the NWC does have plans for particular areas, but at the same time, the NWC can plan so far.
-If we are to go further then we really need to be supportive of each other.”
+“Yes, the NWC does have plans for particular areas but at the same time, the NWC can [only] plan so far.
+If we are to go further then we really need to be supportive of each other,” said Barnett.

-Developers are required to provide high-quality submissions so that the commission can inform them of where water and sewerage infrastructure is available and give approval for their developments, explained NWC's Engineering Design Manager Ian Bennett.
+In his presentation Ian Bennett, engineering design manager at NWC, explained that developers must provide high-quality submissions so that the commission can inform them of where water and sewerage infrastructure is available and thereafter provide approval for their developments.

-To aid in the approval process, Bennett said that the NWC needs to view the site plans, which should be done by a commissioned land surveyor; the engineer reports must be stamped and signed by registered engineers in their respective disciplines; suitable location maps and drawings must be submitted; intended demand must be stated; and suitable contact information must be provided.
+To aid in the approval process Bennett said that the NWC needs to view the site plans, which should be done by a commissioned land surveyor; engineer reports are required, which must be stamped and signed by registered engineers in their respective disciplines; suitable location maps and drawings must be submitted; intended demand must be stated; and suitable contact information must be provided.

 Like his colleagues, Bennett urged stakeholders in the construction industry to make contact with the NWC before development begins so that they can be told the level of infrastructure that exists in particular areas and what the NWC's plans are.